Navajo Livestock Reduction: Background

-Navajo and sheep

 Spanish explorers and colonists had brought sheep and horses to North America and the Southwest for meat, wool, and transport.
 This was part of the Columbian Exchange, by which products, plants and animals were traded between the hemispheres.
 By the 18th century, the Navajo had adapted to these new animals, making use of them and developing their own flocks of Navajo-Churro sheep and herds of horses.
 In the 19th century, the government killed many of the herd animals after defeating the Navajo, whom they forced on the Long Walk and years as prisoners.

 The United States government and Navajo signed a treaty in 1868 that returned the Navajo people to their traditional lands.
 Among the provisions of the treaty was giving each Navajo family two sheep, one male and one female, to start breeding their own herds again.

 The Navajo were good shepherds and increased their number of livestock dramatically over the next 60 years.
 The government authorized increases in the size of their reservation, and stopped raiding and looting of the Navajo by outsiders.
 The Navajo marketed their wool both as a raw material and woven into Navajo rugs and blankets.
 The revenues they earned gave them incentives to increase the number of sheep; from 15,000 in the 1870s, the number rose to 500,000 in the 1920s.